freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/add-a-tooltip-to-a-d3-element.md

 ---

 ## Description

 <section id='description'>

 A tooltip shows more information about an item on a page when the user hovers over that item.
-There are several ways to add a tooltip to a visualization, this challenge uses the SVG <code>title</code> element.
+There are several ways to add a tooltip to a visualization, this challenge uses the SVG `title` element.

-<code>title</code> pairs with the <code>text()</code> method to dynamically add data to the bars.
+`title` pairs with the `text()` method to dynamically add data to the bars.

 </section>

 ## Instructions

 <section id='instructions'>

-Append a <code>title</code> element under each <code>rect</code> node.
-Then call the <code>text()</code> method with a callback function so the text displays the data value.
+Append a `title` element under each `rect` node.
+Then call the `text()` method with a callback function so the text displays the data value.

 </section>

 ## Tests

 <section id='tests'>

 ```yml